 Survivability: Health and welfare KPIs can be a measure of how much medicine is required to produce each kg of pork, or the percentage of mortality.
 Medicine usage is a good indicator of the effectiveness of health and welfare across your enterprise, and a high use tends to indicate issues with diseases and welfare.
 Mortality rates shown on this website are the % of pigs lost that were alive at the beginning of that stage of production.
 Pre-weaning mortality is the % of piglets that were born alive and die before weaning; rearing mortality is the % of live piglets that entered the rearing stage and died before moving to finishing; finishing mortality is the % of live piglets that entered the finishing stage and died before slaughter.

 Yield – FCR and DLWG: The key to measuring yield KPIs is weighing stock.
 There are key points that lend themselves to gathering weight data more than others.
 The usual measures are daily liveweight gain (DLWG) and a measure of the efficiency of feed converted into weight (FCR)

 International comparisons of production costs and physical performance can be found in the annual 'Cost of Production in Selected Countries' InterPIG reports.
 They provide a snapshot of UK performance against other countries we compete with in a global market.

 Pig performance trends provide the main KPI trends over years.

-The AHDB Alternative Farrowing Report looking at alternative farrowing systems and potential impacts on the cost of production can be downloaded below.
+Our alternative farrowing report, looking at alternative farrowing systems and potential impacts on the cost of production, can be downloaded below.